nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `grade 2 assignment/1 grade/68/80` edits the grade of the 1st assignment of the 2nd person (whose position is student) to be `68/80`.
-* `grade 1 assignment/1 grade/68/80` will fail if the position of the 1st person in the displayed person list is not student.
+* `grade 1 assignment/1 grade/68/80` will fail if the position of the 1st person in the displayed person list is not a student.

 ### Editing the availability of a TA : `avail`